-The Office of the Chief Investment Officer (OCIO) has primary responsibility for selecting appropriate asset classes and specific investment options, establishing investment guidelines and benchmarks against which performance is measured and making changes in the UC Funds menu as it deems appropriate based on its periodic evaluations.
-The OCIO's selection and monitoring responsibilities do not extend to the mutual funds available through the Fidelity brokerage account option.
-The Regents has fiduciary responsibility for establishing broad investment policy and overseeing the performance of the investment functions.
+UC Investments has primary responsibility for selecting appropriate asset classes and specific investment options, establishing investment guidelines and benchmarks against which performance is measured, and making changes in the UC funds menu as it deems appropriate based on its periodic evaluations.
+UC Investment's selection and monitoring responsibilities do not extend to the mutual funds available through the Fidelity brokerage account option.
+The Regents have fiduciary responsibility for establishing broad investment policy and overseeing the performance of the investment functions.